 - 1. An undergraduate degree from an accredited institution - 2.
-A minimum GMAT score of 525 or a minimum GRE verbal and quantitative score of 150 or higher - 3.
+A minimum GMAT score of 525 or a minimum GRE score of 1120 - 3.
 An acceptable undergraduate GPA - 4.
-Letters of reference and a current resume - 5.
-"Meaningful work experience" strongly recommended - 6.
-Personal interview with MBA Director - 7.
-International students must also have a minimum TOEFL score of 570 (paper), 230 (computer) or

-80 (Internet).
-A minimum score of 6.5 on the IELTS English-language proficiency test (Academic or General) will also be accepted.
+Letters of reference and a current resume; - 5.
+International residents also must have a minimum TOEFL score of 570 (paper), 230 (computer) or 67 (Internet) [87 including speaking].
+A minimum score of 6.5 on the IELTS English-language proficiency test (Academic or General) also will be accepted.